Brody Eldridge: College career

 Eldridge redshirted the 2005 season but as a Freshman in 2006 he converted to tight end and did most of his work in three-tight end sets or as a blocking back.
-He was characterized by coaches as one of the top blockers on the team and had three receptions on the season, including a long of 10 yards against Oregon State.
+He was characterized by coaches as one of the top blockers on the team and had three receptions on the season, including a long of 10 yards against Oregon.

 As a Sophomore he saw playing time at fullback position where he was an All-Big 12 award winner and had six starts as a tight end, playing in two or three-tight end sets or as a blocking back.
 He had two receptions for 23 yards against Texas A&M, including a career-long 12-yard catch.

 In 2008 as a Junior he continued to play primarily as a blocking tight end and fullback starting the first 4 games of the season before suffering an ankle injury which caused him to miss 3 games.
 He registered his first career touchdown with a one-yard reception against Oklahoma State and had a season-long 11-yard catch against Missouri in the Big 12 Championship.

 As a Senior in 2009, Eldridge started at center, tight end and left guard before suffering a season ending neck injury against Nebraska.
 He finished the season with 2 receptions for 19 yards.

 Professional career

-2010 NFL Draft
+Pre-draft

 Eldridge was considered the best blocking tight end in the draft and was thought of as a late-round pick.
-He was drafted by the Indianapolis Colts in round 5 with the 162nd pick of the 2010 NFL Draft.
-He was the second tight end drafted from the University of Oklahoma that year following Jermaine Gresham in the first round.

 Indianapolis Colts

+Eldridge was selected by the Indianapolis Colts in round 5 with the 162nd pick of the 2010 NFL draft.
+He was the second tight end drafted from the University of Oklahoma that year following Jermaine Gresham in the first round.
 He agreed to a four-year, $1.95 million contract with the Colts.

 Eldridge was waived by the Colts on May 17, 2012.